wrought/contactsplus/README.md

 Setup Info:
 ===========
 This version of the contacts app is only compatible with upcoming ownCloud Version 8.1 or later!
+Also, this app is independent from the [ownCloud contacts app](https://github.com/owncloud/contacts/), as such contactsplus does not extend features of the ownCloud contacts app.

 Installation: